S1ink/VisionServer/docs/README.md

 - Run each pipeline in its own thread for concurrent operation, or one at a time in singlethreaded mode
 - Extendable pipeline class for easily running custom pipelines
 - Parse ntable and camera settings from frc.json (WPILibPi config file) or any other provided json in order to auto-initialize cameras (and calibration data)
-- Setup any number of output streams (amount limited by cscore) and dynamically assign input sources during runtime.
+- Setup any number of output streams (amount limited by cscore) and dynamically assign input sources during runtime
 - Chain pipeline outputs dynamically during runtime (although this is very non-performant)
 - SequentialPipeline class for running any number of pipelines sequentially - this accomplishes the same as above but is much more performant
 - Camera feeds can be processed by multiple pipelines concurrently without losing frames